mrwatson-de/fmSort/README.md

 # fmSort
 Dynamic Sorting for FileMaker.

 Discover the sort order dynamically.
 Set the sort order dynamically.

-A proof of concept demo file to convince Claris to implement this functionality natively, and a FileMaker module, which has turned out to possibly be quite useful :D.
+A proof of concept demo file to convince Claris to implement this functionality natively, plus a FileMaker module, which has turned out to possibly be quite useful :D.

 Still in development, but coming to a repository near you in the very near future.